 2. Color plays a role

 When it comes to designing your pool deck, color plays an important role.
 Not only does it affect the overall appearance of your pool deck, but it can also help reflect light (and therefore heat).
-The kind of paint or stain used can also help avoid unwanted stains on your deck.
+The kind of paint or concrete stain used can also help avoid unwanted stains on your deck.

 If you’re concerned about heat, light colors are perfect for pool decks.
 They reflect heat away from the pool deck and are extremely attractive as a minimal approach to pool decking.